kkhalil/RepData_PeerAssessment1/PA1_template.md

 ```

 So, the mean of total number of steps per day is **10766.19** and the median of total number of steps per day is **10766.19**.

+In general, there are not difference in histogram form with almost the same values for the mean and ,edian, but the number of steps is becoming bigger especially around the median.

 Now, I will introduce a new data field in the new dataset. first I initialize this filed to be completely to the `weeday` value then I modify the values corresponding to `Saturday` and `Sunday` to the value `weekend`.